Neutralization titers reveal the structure of polyclonal antibody responses: Results

-where $g(\phi)$ captures how affinity drives selection in the LZ and $\bar{g}(t)$ ensures that $\sum_{a}f_a=1$ for all $a$ and $t$.
-Selection here favors high-affinity clonotypes, thus we expect $g(\phi)$ to be a non-increasing function of $\phi$.
-Below we parameterize this function as $g(\phi)=-r\tanh((\phi-\phi_c)/\alpha)$, where $\phi_c$ sets the affinity and $\alpha$ sets the sharpness of the cut-off between low- and high-affinity clonotypes.
-The resulting dynamics for $E_a$ then follow the drift-diffusion equation

-from which we observe how $g(\phi_a)$ captures the effect of selection pressure.
-A similar model for the evolution of affinities during affinity maturation with an arbitrary (non-diffusive) mutation Kernel was recently proposed by de Witt et al~\cite{DeWitt2025}.
+This tightening can be motivated in a few ways.
+In a primary immune response, it would arise due to affinity maturation.
+In the Supplementary Information, we propose a mechanistic model for this that produces a tightening of the distribution: it is an extension of a similar model for the evolution of affinities during affinity maturation with an arbitrary (non-diffusive) mutation Kernel that was recently proposed by DeWitt \textit{et al.}~\cite{DeWitt2025}.

-If a clonotype's serum fraction reduces significantly such that $f_a(t)<f_{\min}$, we remove this clonotype from the mixture, effectively terminating its lineage consistent with observations of germinal center selection \cite{DeWitt2025}.
-To keep the number of clonotypes constant, we then select another clonotype (say $a'$) with probability proportional to $f_{a'}(t)$ and split this to form two new clonotypes with serum fractions $f_{a'}\eta$ and $f_{a'}(1-\eta)$ where $\eta$ is uniformly distributed between 0 and 1.
-Each new clonotype has affinity $\phi_{a'}$ and these affinities evolve independently at future times.

-We now show how this model can track how $\mathcal{P}(E,t)$ evolves to produce different statistics for $\mathcal{F}$ as observed in Fig.\,\ref{fig:prepost}(c).
-Taking the green curve from Fig.\,\ref{fig:prepost}(a) as our initial condition (Fig.\,\ref{fig:am}(a), green), we evolve the distribution under the dynamics for $\phi_a$ and $f_a$ and show how the resulting $\PE$ narrows (Fig.\,\ref{fig:am}(a), blue).
-For the initial and final distributions for $\PE$, we generate distributions for $\mathcal{F}$ (solid lines in Fig.\,\ref{fig:am}(b)) which agree with the experimental data (circular points in Fig.\,\ref{fig:am}(b), same as points in Fig.\,\ref{fig:prepost}(c)): as the distribution $\PE$ gets narrower as a result of affinity maturation, the resulting distribution of $\mathcal{F}$ approaches a Gaussian.

-To set the diffusion coefficient $D$ describing somatic hypermutation, we observe that the variance in the change of affinity for clonotype $a$ after $t$ days over many realizations is set by $2Dt$.
-While recent experimental work \cite{DeWitt2025} quantifying the change in affinities of B-cells during affinity maturation suggests that mutations are common ($\sim0.5/$day on average) and some are sizable (35.7\% lead to a change in affinity of $\Delta\phi_a>0.7$), we choose $D=0.01$\,day$^{-1}$ as our dynamics describe the change in the average affinity within clonotype $a$ across a large number of B-cells trajectories, thus we argue it is significantly less than that of single cells.
-For $N=1,000$, we set $f_{\min}=1/(10N)=10^{-4}$ and using the parameterization $g(\phi) = -r\tanh((\phi-\phi_c)/\alpha)$ we fit $r=0.2$, $\alpha=1$ and $\phi_c=0.2$ when mapping pre- to post-vaccination $\mathcal{P}(\mathcal{F})$ in Fig.\ref{fig:am}(b).
+However, the response in adults observed in the current work is almost certainly a result of a secondary immune response \cite{MacLean2025}.
+In this case, the change in $\PE$ from before to after vaccination is a result of selective activation of memory B cells: these cells undergo rapid clonal expansion and differentiate into antibody-secreting plasma cells.
+Mathematically, we can define such a selection function $\mathcal{S}(E)$ such that the distributions can be related through where $\mathcal{Z}$ enforces normalization.